Lensed stars in galaxy-galaxy strong lensing -- a JWST prediction for the Cosmic Horseshoe: Introduction

 \section{Introduction}

 Lensed stars at redshifts $\gtrsim 1$ have been regularly detected in galaxies that are strongly lensed by galaxy clusters since their first discovery \citep{Kelly_2018_Icarus, Rodney_2018, Chen_2019_Warhol, Kelly_2022_Flashlights, Meena_2023_Flashlights, Meena_2023_MACSJ0647, Yan_2023, Fudamoto_2025}.
 First predicted by \citet{Miralda-Escude_1991}, it is the combination of strong-lensing (from galaxy clusters) and microlensing (from stars such as intracluster stars) up to a magnification factor of $\sim 10^{4}$ that allows individual, luminous stars at cosmological distances to be detected temporarily \citep{Oguri_2018, Diego_2019_extrememagnification, 2024SSRv..220...57W}.
 The increasing amount of detection has introduced a new era of astronomy, allowing the study of various astrophysical topics with the statistics of these events.
-This includes studying the nature of Dark Matter based on the spatial distribution of these transient events \citep{Williams_2024, Broadhurst_2025}, the abundance of massive stars and thus the recent star formation history of lensed galaxies \citep{Diego_2024_buffaloflashlights, Li_2025_BRratio}, and even constraining the stellar initial mass function (IMF) at the earlier universe \citep{Li_2025_IMF, Meena_2025_IMF, Williams_2025}.
+This includes studying the nature of dark matter based on the spatial distribution of these transient events \citep{Williams_2024, Broadhurst_2025}, the abundance of massive stars and thus the recent star formation history of lensed galaxies \citep{Diego_2024_buffaloflashlights, Li_2025_BRratio}, and even constraining the stellar initial mass function (IMF) at the earlier universe \citep{Li_2025_IMF, Meena_2025_IMF, Williams_2025}.

 To date, all lensed stars have been discovered towards galaxy clusters, with no single event associated with galaxy-galaxy strong lensing (GGSL) systems.
-The primary reason is that transients are only identified when comparing images taken at two epochs, and GGSL systems are rarely observed with the same instrument in the same bandpasses again, for lack of a good reason.
-Given that the mass distribution in GGSLs can often be better modelled (in terms of, for example, root-mean-square error of image positions used as constraints) than the case in galaxy clusters \citep[see recent review of the divergence of cluster modelling in][]{Perera_2025}, studying transients in GGSL systems mitigates uncertainties arising from the adopted lens models \citep{Broadhurst_2025, Li_2025_IMF}.
+Given that the mass distribution in GGSLs can often be better modelled (in terms of the capability of reproducing the image of lensed galaxies) than the case in galaxy clusters \citep[see recent review of the divergence of cluster modelling in][]{Perera_2025} despite many recent efforts of source reconstruction in cluster lenses \citep[e.g.,][]{Acebron_2024, Xie_2025, galan2025stronglensingmodeldust}, studying transients in GGSL systems mitigates uncertainties arising from the adopted lens models \citep{Broadhurst_2025, Li_2025_IMF}.
 This further motivates us to investigate whether it is possible to detect transients in GGSLs in this paper.